BottlecapDave/HomeAssistant-OctopusEnergy/_docs/blueprints.md

 This blueprint will automatically redeem all redeemable points for account credit when the number of redeemable points exceeds a configurable threshold.

+!!! info

+    This will only trigger when the redeemable points go from under the threshold to over.
+If it's already over the threshold, then the automation will not trigger.
+This is by [design of Home Assistant](https://www.home-assistant.io/docs/automation/trigger/#numeric-state-trigger).

+    You can manually run the automation if the redeemable points is over the threshold to get it in a state where automatic redemption will happen in the future.

 ## Wheel of Fortune

 ### Automatically spin wheel of fortune (single)